harshit98/yacy_grid_crawler/README.md

 ## What it does

-The Crawler then does the following:
+The Crawler then does the following:das

 ```
 while (a Crawl Contract is in the queue crawler_pending) do